ballerina-platform/ballerina-spec/beps/lib-file/1501_post_processing_actions.md

 ## Summary

 Add a `@file:FunctionConfig` annotation to the `ballerina/file` module.
-A remote function of a file service uses it to declare what happens to the file after the function completes: delete it, or move it to another directory.
-Separate actions can be set for success and for error.
-Its `afterProcess` and `afterError` fields have the same shape as those of `@ftp:FunctionConfig`.
+A remote function of a file service uses it to declare what happens to the file after the function completes: delete it, or move it to another directory, with separate actions for success and for error.
+The fields match `afterProcess` and `afterError` of `@ftp:FunctionConfig`.

 ## Motivation

 A `file:Listener` invokes `onCreate`, `onModify`, and `onDelete` for changes in a watched directory.
 After a remote function has processed a file, the file stays where it is.
-Users move or delete it themselves at the end of each remote function, and again on the error path.
+Users move or delete it themselves in every remote function, and again on the error path.

 The `ftp:Listener` already provides this through `@ftp:FunctionConfig`.
 Users who build integrations with both listeners, including through the WSO2 Integrator low-code editor, expect the same options in both.

 ## Goals

-- Run an action after a remote function returns successfully.
-- Run a separate action after a remote function returns an error or panics.
+- Run an action after a remote function returns successfully, and a separate action after it returns an error or panics.
-- Support `DELETE` and `MOVE` actions.
+- Support `DELETE` and `MOVE`.
-- Use the same annotation name as `@ftp:FunctionConfig`, and the same names and value shapes for its `afterProcess` and `afterError` fields.
+- Use the same annotation name and the same `afterProcess` and `afterError` shapes as `@ftp:FunctionConfig`.
-- Keep listeners whose services carry no annotation unchanged.
+- Leave services without the annotation unchanged.

 ## Non-Goals

-- File name filtering on the listener or on the annotation.
+- File name filtering.
 - Age-based file filtering, as offered by the FTP listener's `fileAgeFilter`.
-- An `onError` remote function for the file service.
+- An `onError` remote function or content-binding remote functions for the file listener.
-- Content-binding remote functions such as `onFileJson` for the file listener.
-- Chained or conditional actions.

 ## Design